 Discussion

 Among the models we have considered, we have not considered best subset regression.
 The best subset regression is a model selection approach that consists of testing all possible combination of the predictor variables, and then selects the best model according to some statistical measures, such as adjusted R-squared or Mallow’s Cp.
 One caveat with this approach is the high computational cost as all combination has to be considered.
 Recently, Bertsimas et al.24 showed that the best subset selection problem can be formulated as a mixed integer optimization problem and demonstrated that this can be solved at even larger problem sets.24 However, currently the R packages that implements the optimization, only allows continuous outcomes.25 Other traditional approaches to best subset regression, such as the R package leaps, cannot run for high number of covariates.
 Thus, although promising, the best subset method may be infeasible to use in practice.

+For frequentist methods, multiple imputation is a standard way to approach missing data.21 For Bayesian methods, fully model model-based approaches can be used.
+One would write down the statistical model for full data and sample from the distribution in each iteration of MCMC.22 However, for simplicity and for fair comparison between Bayesian and frequentist methods, one can rely on analyzing based on complete data.
+Covariates that are systematically missing can be dropped (i.e. missing completely for a certain trial).
+And, remaining observations with missing data in either the outcome or covariates can be omitted.

 References